Centennial smart stores and micro markets for high-expectation properties.

 Centennial is a strong fit for properties that want a more polished convenience offer but do not want to run their own breakroom or retail operation.
 Hotels, office buildings, and larger residential communities all benefit when the amenity is selected around traffic, space, and desired presentation.

-Centennial hotels often choose compact smart vending when they need a straightforward compact setup, smart stores when they want a more elevated guest-facing option, and micro markets when the building has enough common-area space to support a broader assortment and longer dwell times.
+Centennial hotels often choose a compact smart-store setup when they need a straightforward footprint, larger smart-store layouts when they want a more elevated guest-facing option, and micro markets when the building has enough common-area space to support a broader assortment and longer dwell times.

 After installation in Centennial, the onsite team should not be adjusting product mix or chasing service tickets.
 AI Vending manages stocking, monitoring, and maintenance so the amenity stays guest-ready and workplace-ready without extra local coordination.